 Since the Sapphire Reserve also provides a $300 a year travel credit, I can add that to the value of the card.
 A $300 credit plus $220 in extra Ultimate Rewards points is $520 in additional value.

-There also also other benefits of the card like primary LDW coverage on rental cars.
-I can’t put a value on this but I get the same coverage from the Sapphire Preferred so it has no additional value.
-The same goes for a Priority Pass membership (we have three in the household now) and the $100 Global Entry/TSA PreCheck reimbursement.
+There also other benefits of the card like primary LDW coverage on rental cars.
+Since I get the same coverage from the Sapphire Preferred so it has no additional value.
+The same goes for a Priority Pass membership (we have two in the household) and the $100 Global Entry/TSA PreCheck reimbursement.
 Since I already have multiple cards that offer these benefits. there’s no added value.

 Just with the $300 in travel credits and the $220 in additional points I earned, I ended up making money with the Sapphire Reserve for the first year.
 I’m keeping the card, for now.
 I’ll look over the same numbers next year to see if it still makes sense for me to keep it.